 Veterinary treatment is almost always required for treatment of hookworms in dogs.
 Dewormers are a must and other treatments that may be necessary include:

 - oxygen therapy

 These treatments are ordinarily performed only in more extreme cases, and the prognosis with treatment is guarded with some dogs just being too far along for effective treatment.

 This is perhaps the easiest parasite for humans to contract, and they are very contagious.
 Hookworms can be transmitted by walking on contaminated soil barefoot.
 For dogs, they often pick it up from their mothers or from the stool of an infected dog, cat or fox.

-Some of these sections will detach and be passed through the feces out of the rectum, which is when many owners notice white moving specs that are actually worms in dog poop.
+Some of tapeworm's sections will detach and be passed through the feces out of the dog's rectum, which is when many owners notice white moving specs that are actually worms in dog poop.
 The departure of these sections of tapeworm can cause discomfort to your dog and cause him to “scoot” his rear end across the floor or bite at his rectum to relieve the itching.

 A dog scooting is generally the giveaway sign of a tapeworm infection.
 If you notice your pet doing this, you should take him to the vet immediately and recount the symptoms.